Sustainability in the Beverage Industry

 Several beverage brands have taken bold steps toward a greener future, showcasing how sustainability can be implemented successfully across the industry.

-As one of the world’s largest beverage companies, AB InBev has committed to a number of sustainability goals under its “2025 Sustainability Goals” initiative.
-The company is working toward 100% of its purchased electricity coming from renewable sources, while also improving water management.
-AB InBev has already reduced its water usage by 20% across its global breweries and aims to source all of its ingredients from sustainable farms by 2025.
+As one of the world’s largest beverage companies, AB InBev has committed to its 2025 Sustainability Goals.
+The company aims for 100% renewable electricity and improved water management.
+It has already reduced global water usage by 20% and plans to source all ingredients from sustainable farms by 2025.
 [2]

 2. BrewDog